Soliprem/gumslingers/system-en.typ

   Beyond d12, each Gunslinger Point becomes a +1.
 Starting from a d12 (even if pushed), 4 points can be spent to roll a d20 with no modifiers.
 Beyond those 4 points, you add a +1 modifier to the d20 for each additional Gunslinger Point spent.
 ]

 You can double the effect of a push (with GM consent) by introducing a complication.
+Instead of a complication, the World can tally a due.

+The World (personified in the GM) can keep a tally of the PC's dues.
+A sort of symbol of the unfair luck they might have had, or of the favours fate handed them.
+Fate, however, doesn't do gifts, and luck turns around.

+#rule-box(title: "Dues")[
+  Dues—accumulated within Bargains with Fate—are tokens the GM gets to spend to insert world or NPC moves while outside of the timing defined by the normal resolution system.

+  #quote()[_Run, cowboy, try your best.
+I'll be on the other side.
+This check has your  signature on it, and I fully intend to cash it._]
+]

 Generally, Difficulty Classes are:

+- *Easy:* 3+
 - *Simple:* 5+
 - *Moderate:* 7+
 - *Hard:* 9+